yoheinakajima/mindgraph/readme.md

 ## Frontend Overview

-MindGraph's frontend features an interactive, web-based interface that facilitates dynamic visualization and management of the graph-based data model.
+MindGraph's frontend features a lightweight interactive, web-based interface that facilitates dynamic visualization and management of the graph-based data model.
+While MindGraph is meant to be used as an API, the front-end was helpful for demo purposes.
 It leverages HTML, CSS, JavaScript, Cytoscape.js for graph visualization, and jQuery for handling AJAX requests.

 ### Features

 - **Graph Visualization**: Uses Cytoscape.js for interactive graph rendering.
 - **Dynamic Data Interaction**: Supports real-time data fetching, addition, and graph updating without page reloads.
 - **Search and Highlight**: Allows users to search for nodes, highlighting and listing matches.
+Search form is being double used for natural language queries right now, which doesn't really make sense, but was a quick way to showcase functionality.
+(This is meant to be used as an API, front-end is for demo purpose)
 - **Data Submission Forms**: Includes forms for natural language, URL inputs, and CSV file uploads.
 - **Responsive Design**: Adapts to various devices and screen sizes.